vedb1211/Insurance-Premium-Prediction/README.md

 ## :rocket: Project Overview

 In our intricate world, insurance plays a pivotal role in risk mitigation and financial security.
 One crucial aspect is the determination of **insurance premiums**.
-These premiums depend on diverse factors such as age, gender, location, medical history, and more.
+These premiums depend on diverse factors such as age, gender, BMI, smoking history, no. of children and more.
 Our project leverages the power of machine learning to predict insurance premiums with greater accuracy and efficiency.

 ## :gear: How It Works